 WHILE STOCKS LAST!

 Of course, as always, the Incense Man newsletter wouldn't be complete

-without a free giveaway, and as usual this one lasts for two weeks, until the next edition of the newsletter.
+without a free giveaway, and this one lasts for THREE weeks, until the next edition of the newsletter.
 You'll find all the details a little further down the page.
 But remember, this free bonus offer is ONLY available to you as a

 registered email recipient of the newsletter...
 SO